 We explore NEET in terms of education and grades, but also examine the effect of gender, location, as well as some family socio-economic characteristics.
 We see that the education level is positively and significantly related to NEET status.
 We also note that the coefficient associated with MA degree holders is much higher than BA holders, suggesting that the incidence of unemployment is much higher among MAs.
-This becomes clearer if we examine the margins column which indicates that the probability of unemployment for MAs is 38 per cent compared to 31 per cent for BAs and only 19 per cent for HSC holders.
+This becomes clearer if we examine the margins column which indicates that the probability of unemployment for MAs is 38% compared to 31% for BAs and only 19% for HSC holders.

-We also observe that compared to females, males do better in the labour market, as also reported in other studies (e.g., Khatun and Saadat 2020).
-In particular, the probability of unemployment for a male is 31 per cent compared to 39 per cent for females.
+We also observe that compared to females, males do better in the labour market, as also reported in other studies (eg. Khatuna nd Saadat, 2020).
+In particular, the probability of unemployment for a male is 31% compared to 39% for females.

 Other variables found significant were family size (associated with higher unemployment), age (negative association) and location (e.g. village, metropolitan areas, towns).
 In particular, village residents are clearly at a disadvantage compared to city residents while town and metro areas do much better.
-Thus, the probability of a village resident to be unemployed is around 45 per cent, whereas
+Thus, the probability of a village resident to be unemployed is around 45% whereas this falls to 27% for towns, 32% for Metro and 35% for City.
+Mothers' education has a positive and significant association with unemployment.
+In addition, marriage, type of high school attended (e.g. private, public) and family incomes have a strong influence on unemployment.
+In the case of marriage, male employment is positively impacted relative to female employment.
+The relevant coefficients and predicted marginal effects are reported below.